lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 <pre>
     Hello^world</pre>

-    q = "Let this be a reminder to you all that this organization will not tolerate failure."
+    q = "Let this be a reminder to you all" \
+        : " that this organization will not tolerate failure."
     CRT OCONV( FOLD(q, 30), 'MCP')

 Output: